-Serbian-Russian summer youth camp closed after public outcry
+Knives and guns: Serb-Russian youth camp closed after outcry

-BELGRADE, Serbia (AP) — Police have closed a summer youth camp on a mountain in western Serbia organized by Russian and Serbian far-right groups after a public outcry.
+BELGRADE, Serbia (AP) — After a public outcry, police on Friday closed a summer youth camp on a mountain in western Serbia organized by Russian and Serbian far-right groups.

-The camp on Mount Zlatibor included children as young as 12 dressed in military uniforms who were trained by Russian and Serbian instructors on how to use guns and knives.
+The camp on Mount Zlatibor included children as young as 12 dressed in military uniforms who were being trained by Russian and Serbian instructors on how to use guns and knives.
 A similar exercise was undertaken last year in Russia.

 Most Read Nation & World Stories